Leatherback Turtle coming out of ocean

 by a rough dirt road.
 Another way of reaching this national park is by boat across the Estero de Tamarindo.

 It is important that visitors be aware of certain things when touring this national park.
 Do not use cameras with flashes or flashlights, do not approach the turtles and do not walk on the dry sand that lies above the high tide markings.
-In order to see the turtle you will have to go on a tour with a certified guide, without a guide you will not be allowed on the beach.
-Marino las Baulas National Parks is a great place to visit with family, this national park also has a turtle museum and night tours during the turtle nesting season.
+In order to see the turtle you will have to go on a tour with a certified guide, without a guide you will not be allowed on the beach at night, as this is when the turtles come to nest.
+Marino las Baulas National Parks is a great place to visit with family, this national park also has a turtle museum and certified night tours during the turtle nesting season.